 Honor display comparison: Different aspects

 Honor's phones all use LCD displays.
-There are really two divisions - those with a 720p display - the 6A, 7A, 7C.
+There are really two divisions - those with a 720p display - the 7A, 7C, 7S.
 Of these, the large 7C has the lowest pixel density - this is a low resolution for the size of device.
 The remaining devices are all 1080p.

 Then there are 18:9 devices: the new Honor 7 models are all 18:9, the Honor 9 Lite is and so is the Honor View 10.
-This gives you reduced bezels and more display on the front of your handset thanks to the switch in aspect.
-Even more so on the new Honor 10 - this display fills more of the front than all the other phones and it's also the sharpest.
+The Honor 10 and Honor 10 Play move into 19:9 (or thereabouts) territory.
+Both ratios give you reduced bezels and more display on the front of your handset thanks to the switch in aspect.
+Even more so on the new Honor 10 and Honor 10 Play - these displays fill more of the front than all the other phones.
+The Honor 10 is also the sharpest.

 Here's how all the display specs compare: